Out of ideas on what to tweet?

 - position yourself as an authority and go-to-source in your niche

 One of the best things you can do when retweeting is "retweet with comment."
 Add your own thoughts and insights around the tweet you're sharing and offer additional value.

 Also make sure that you're posting content yourself, and not just retweeting everything that catches your eye.

 It's never a bad time to make someone laugh.

 Not to mention that funny content always does well on Twitter.

-In fact that's exactly we we added in a separate "Funny" section to Post Planner.
+In fact, that's exactly why we added a separate "Funny" section to Post Planner.

 So, if you're looking for funny things to tweet, just open up the app, pick a great piece of content, and share!

 33. Tweet that song you can’t get out of your head